Muhaimin Iskandar

-Abdul Muhaimin Iskandar (born 24 September 1966), commonly shortened to Muhaimin Iskandar, though also colloquially known as Cak Imin or Gus Imin, is an Indonesian politician, who is currently serving as a Deputy Speaker of the People's Representative Council since 2019, and the chairman of the National Awakening Party (PKB) since 2005.
-Previously, he also served as Deputy Speaker of the People's Representative Council from 1999 until 2009, the Minister of Manpower from 2009 until 2014, and the Deputy Speaker of the People's Consultative Assembly from 2018 until 2019.
+Abdul Muhaimin Iskandar (born 24 September 1966), also colloquially known as Cak Imin or Gus Imin, is an Indonesian politician, serving as the Coordinating Minister for Social Empowerment in President Prabowo Subianto's Red and White Cabinet., the Deputy Speaker of the House of Representatives since 2019, and the chairman of the National Awakening Party (PKB) since 2005.
+Previously, he served as Deputy Speaker of the People's Representative Council from 1999 until 2009, the Minister of Manpower from 2009 until 2014, and the Deputy Speaker of the People's Consultative Assembly from 2018 until 2019.
+He was a vice presidential candidate in the 2024 Indonesian presidential election, as the running mate of Anies Baswedan.

 Born in Jombang, East Java, he was educated at Gadjah Mada University (UGM) and the University of Indonesia (UI).
-He entered politics during the fall of president Suharto during the late 1990's.
+He entered politics during the fall of president Suharto during the late 1990s.
 He was elected a member of the People's Representative Council in 1999, as a member of the National Awakening Party (PKB).
 He was close to president and PKB founder Abdurrahman Wahid, and was elected the PKB's chairman in 2005.

 After working in several organizations, his government career started when he was elected into and became deputy speaker of the People's Representative Council (DPR) in 1999 until 2009.
 He later also served as the Minister of Labor and Transmigration between 2009 and 2014, under Susilo Bambang Yudhoyono.
-He has been elected as a member of DPR four times, although he only served three full terms.
+He has been elected as a member of DPR five times, although he only served four full terms.

 Early life

 Iskandar was born on 24 September 1966 in the town of Jombang, East Java.
 His father Muhammad Iskandar was a teacher in the Mamba'ul Ma'arif Pesantren.
-His mother Muhasonah Iskandar later became the leader of said pesantren.
-Since his childhood, he was close to later president Abdurrahman Wahid, better known as Gus Dur.
-According to Muhaimin, he knew Gus Dur as a teacher and a peanut vendor, and that the fourth president of Indonesia had taught him to play football.
+His mother Muhasonah Iskandar later became the leader of the pesantren.
+Iskandar's paternal great-grandfather was Bisri Syamsuri, an ulama who was known as the father of Hasyim Asy'ari (also ulama), the founder of Nahdlatul Ulama and one of the few Indonesians who studied under Ahmad Khatib al-Minangkabawi, along with Ahmad Dahlan (founder of Muhammadiyah).
+Since childhood, he was close to later president Abdurrahman Wahid, better known as Gus Dur.
+According to Muhaimin, he knew Gus Dur as a teacher and a peanut vendor, and that Gus Dur had taught him to play football.

-During an anniversary of Gus Dur's death in 2016, Iskandar described an editorial by the former on Tempo magazine about Muhaimin's father who buried an abangan Muslim, illustrating him as an example of humane behavior.
+During the anniversary of Gus Dur's death in 2016, Iskandar described in an editorial on Tempo magazine about his father who buried an abangan Muslim, illustrating him as an example of humane behavior.
 Muhaimin added that the writing "made his father famous".
-The two are distantly related, with Iskandar often being described as Gus Dur's nephew.
+He and Gus Dur are distantly related, with Iskandar often being described as Gus Dur's nephew.